jenniferjacobs/fireandlion/terms.md

 -	Fire and Lion retains copyright in the elements it provides for the work from its own resources (e.g. design, get-up, computer code, and text and illustrations that don’t form part of the source material provided by you).
 -	Where Fire and Lion (or anyone we commission) creates specific elements (e.g. designs, images, text) that you have specified and commissioned, as detailed in the project specification, and they are fully paid for, we share the copyright in those elements unless the project specification explicitly states otherwise.

-Your name, or the names of contributors you specify, will appear on the cover and title page of the book version, and on similarly prominent places in non-book forms.
-Your name will appear in the work’s copyright notice as its copyright or licence holder (as applicable).

 Fire and Lion may publicly display samples of the work as part of Fire and Lion’s portfolio of work, after publication and as long as those samples would not reasonably affect your interests (e.g. sales of the finished work).

 ## Writing and production

-By an agreed date, you will provide all the original material (including text and illustrations or clear briefs for their creation) for the work.
+By an agreed date, you will provide all the original material (including, for example, text and illustrations or clear briefs for their creation) for the work.
 Fire and Lion will produce project deliverables within an agreed amount of time.
-These dates and times are noted in each project specification.
+These dates and times are noted in each project specification and/or on shared project-management systems.

 If you borrow material belonging to others, you will give Fire and Lion copies of the written permission obtained to use it.
 If the borrowed material can be used under an appropriate open licence (such as a Creative Commons Attribution licence), you will give Fire and Lion copies of the open-licence wording.
 You will keep a copy of everything you provide, and Fire and Lion will be careful to transport and store safely what they receive.